-Until recently, the Foonf was not able to be used before a child was 14 lbs., 25″, and sitting independently.
-With the release of the Clek infant-thingy, the Foonf can now be used with babies as small as 5 lbs. and 19″.
-Here is our Huggable Images newborn, Fiona.
-She is 7 lbs. and the length of an average newborn baby and shows proper fit using the infant-thingy in the Clek Foonf.
+Until recently, the Foonf was not able to be used before a child was 14 pounds, 25 inches long, and sitting independently.
+With the release of the Clek infant-thingy, the Foonf can now be used with babies as small as 5 pounds and 19″.
+Here is our Huggable Images newborn doll.
+She is 7 pounds and the length of an average newborn baby and shows proper fit using the infant-thingy in the Clek Foonf.

-This is Unity.
-She just turned two last month and is 25 lbs. and 32.25″, so definitely on the petite side for her age.
+This kiddo is two years old, weighs 25 pounds, and is and 32.25 inches tall, so she’s definitely on the petite side for her age.
 She’s using the second harness position, the closest crotch buckle position, and recline position three.
 You can see how much growing room she has and how much leg room this seat offers.
 This seat fits well behind both driver and passenger in our Town and Country.

 Forward Facing Usage

 Installation on the Foonf forward facing is a bit different.
 Your options are lower anchors, seat belt, or both assuming your vehicle doesn’t specifically prohibit it.
 For forward facing installation, the belt path for the seat belt is quite open, so there’s no need to worry about fitting your hands in there.
 Just like rear facing, the Foonf has lock offs for forward facing as well.
 When using the seat belt with a forward facing install, the lock off must be used.
 You can use either recline position one or two for forward facing, whichever gets the seat flush with the vehicle seat.
 Clek recommends the use of the tether whenever possible.
 It requires a tether to be used when installing the seat with a lap belt though and you must always use recline position one if not using the tether with a lap/shoulder belt.
 Using the tether is always the safest option.